SPS-L/cigre-cyprus.org/content/conference/timeline.md

     date_start: '2023-10-01'
     date_end: '2023-11-11'
     description: 'The registration will open and will continue until the day of the conference or the maximum number of attendees.'

+  - title: 'Conference Day'
+    company: ''
+    company_url: ''
+    company_logo:
+    date_start: '2023-10-01'
+    description: 'Information about the venue will be announced closer to the date.'

 ---